radialHuman/ds_notes/notes/2024/genai/_checklist.md

     - logs
 - Data
     - is conversion of pre processing it into a specific format required?
-- Should we look into RAFT?
+- Should we look into RAFT? : trainign llm on classifying relevant document
 - Evaluation
     - LangSmith
     - RAGAS